MeV to multi-TeV thermal WIMPs: most conservative limits: Introduction

-\textbf{Introduction:} Weakly interacting massive particles (WIMPs) have been widely studied as the dark matter (DM) of our Universe.
+Weakly interacting massive particles (WIMPs) are widely studied DM candidates of our Universe.
 A WIMP maintains thermal equilibrium with the Standard Model (SM) plasma in the Early Universe and freezes-out when its annihilation rate falls below the expansion rate of the Universe~\cite{Steigman:2012nb}.
-The relic density requirement, $\Omega_\chi h^2 = 0.12$~\cite{Steigman:2012nb,Planck:2018vyg}, specifies its thermally averaged total annihilation cross-section $\langle \sigma v \rangle \sim 10^{-26}\,{\rm cm}^{3}\,{\rm s}^{-1}$ at the time of freeze-out, but does not fix the branching ratio (BR) of each individual annihilation channel.
-The observed structure of the Universe puts a lower bound of $\mathcal{O}({\rm keV})$ on the mass ($m_\chi$) of a thermal DM~\cite{Irsic:2017ixq}, while, the upper bound on $m_\chi$ comes from the unitarity of the S-matrix which disallows $m_\chi \gtrsim \mathcal{O}(100\,{\rm TeV})$~\cite{Griest:1989wd,Smirnov:2019ngs}.
+The relic density requirement, $\Omega_\chi h^2 = 0.12$~\cite{Steigman:2012nb,Planck:2018vyg}, specifies its thermally averaged total annihilation cross-section, $\langle \sigma v \rangle \sim 10^{-26}\,{\rm cm}^{3}\,{\rm s}^{-1}$, at the time of freeze-out, but does not fix the branching ratio (BR) of each individual annihilation channel.
+The observed structure of the Universe puts a lower bound of $\mathcal{O}({\rm keV})$ on the mass ($m_\chi$) of a thermal DM~\cite{Irsic:2017ixq}, while, the upper bound comes from the unitarity of the S-matrix which disallows $m_\chi \gtrsim \mathcal{O}(100\,{\rm TeV})$~\cite{Griest:1989wd,Smirnov:2019ngs}.
 Therefore, any value of $m_\chi$ lying in the range MeV - 100 TeV is \textit{prima facie} allowed unless it is ruled out by some existing observations.